 Q: When does the call for conference seminars open?

-A: For the NSA Winter Legislative and Technology Conference, the call for conference seminar proposals for the following year will open after the Winter conference in March of the current year (exact day TBD).
-For the NSA Annual Education and Technology Expo, the call for conference seminar proposals for the following year will open after the Annual conference in July of the current year (exact day TBD).
+A: For the NSA Winter Conference, the call for conference seminar proposals for the following year will open after the Winter conference in March of the current year (exact day TBD).
+For the NSA Annual Conference, the call for conference seminar proposals for the following year will open after the Annual conference in July of the current year (exact day TBD).

 Q: What is the deadline to complete a submission?

-A: The deadline to submit for the NSA Winter Legislative and Technology Conference will be in July (exact day TBD) and for the NSA Annual Education and Technology Expo will be in October (exact day TBD).
+A: The deadline to submit for the NSA Winter Conference will be in September (exact day TBD) and for the NSA Annual Conference will be in October (exact day TBD).

 Q: Do I have to submit my proposal online?

 A: Yes, online submission of proposals is required.